Credit Limit Increases: What to Know

 One of the many questions we receive at Equifax involves credit limit increases.
 Specifically, consumers want to understand more about requesting a credit limit increase, or when they might receive one from a credit card company.

-“One of the many things to consider with a credit limit increase is understanding your own mindset when it comes to credit,” said Nancy Bistritz-Balkan, vice president of Consumer Education at Equifax.
+“One of the many things to consider with a credit limit increase is understanding your own mindset when it comes to credit,” said Zehra Mehdi-Barlas, director of public relations for Equifax Global Consumer Solutions.
 “If you’re viewing a credit limit increase as an opportunity to spend more without a plan to continue to pay off the debt responsibly, a credit limit increase may not make sense.”

 Will a credit limit increase affect credit scores?
 It all comes down to something called your debt to credit utilization rate.
 That’s the amount of credit you’re using compared to the amount of credit available to you.
 Generally, this is one of the factors that impacts credit scores, and creditors prefer to see a lower ratio of how much debt you have compared with how much available credit you have.
 Why?
 Remember: Before extending credit, lenders want to know that you can responsibly manage the debt you do have – and that you aren’t overextending yourself, financially.